xNok/Cssb/docs/part2-automated-workflow/1_gulp_automated_workflow.md

 # Create a Gulp Automated work-flow

-An automated workflow helps you to save many hour of your time by using pre-programmed commands lines.
-Moreover, Creating such tools is a bit like writing a recipes book, containing all the boring task you used to do.
-From now, we called this recipes book the __gulpfile__.

-However creating such a work-flow required you to spend some time first to develop it.
-It's still bit difficult to get a complete and an reliable engine, because  you have to together a lot of technology and make them work together in the proper way.

-The purpose of this documentation is to let you discover few technologies that I picked and integrated to my work-flow Every time I will also quotes alternative choices to each of those technology to gives the maximum information to make your choices.
-So with the documentation you can understand my project and maybe start to build your own work-flow.

 ## Get Ready

 Before you can start with your automated work-flow you need to install some softwares.